 - I've worked in a GP surgery offering general counselling services to referred patients.

-As a counsellor I have experience of counselling people challenged by:
+As a counsellor I have experience of working with and exploring:

 - Anxiety and stress